nanda-unnikrishnan/saucedemo-webpage-nanda/README.md

  5. Checkout
  6. Enter details and Finish the purchase

-## Summary of solution
+## Solution
-- Solution written using Selenium WebDriver with Java and executed using TestNG.
-- PageObjectModel pattern used to create page classes
+- This solution is built based on PageObjectModel design pattern with a data driven Framework.
+- Implementation is using Selenium WebDriver(with Java) for scripting, Maven for build and TestNG for execution.
+- Separate page level tests are written independent of each other.
+- The specific user journey from the question is tested under `CheckoutOverViewTest#testCheckoutOverview_ItemsAddedArePresentInCheckout_CheapestAndSecondCostliest`.

+### Data and Configuration files

+- Below configurations are provided in config.properties file.
+  - browser
+  - location of the associated WebDriver
+  - default username and password (for happy path scenarios)

+  These properties can be overriden while running from the command line (using -DpropertyName=propertyValue).
+  `eg. -Dbrowser=chrome`

+- An excel data file facilitates the input for data driven testing on the text input fields (of the Login and Your Information page) of the application.
+  - `LoginFunctionalityTest` and `YourInfoPageTest` are the ones that are currently implemented as data driven tests.

-- Configurations (browser and webdriver to use, default username, password etc) are provided in config.properties file which can be overriden as a property from command line as well (using -DpropertyName=propertyValue syntax)
+  The data file name can also be overriden while running from the command line (using -DpropertyName=propertyValue syntax).

-- A data file contains various sample data for Login page as well as User info page.
-This is tested in `LoginFunctionalityTest` and `YourInfoPageTest`.
-This data file location can also be overriden as a property from command line.

-- Exact scenario from question is tested under `CheckoutOverviewTest#testCheckoutOverview_ItemsAddedArePresentInCheckout_Multiple`
+  `eg. -Dtestdata.filename=<New file name>`

 ## Test execution